Paleontology: Geologic time

 The geologic time scale, proportionally represented as a log-spiral with some major events in Earth's history.
-A megaannus (Ma) represents one million (106) years.
+A megaannus (Ma) represents one million (10^{6}) years.

 The earliest discussions in the field of geology centered around the possible origins of geological features and what implications these had on Christianity.
-The concept of a history of Earth had existed for a long time, and those who studies rocks of fossils had come to the idea of changes over time.
+The concept of a history of Earth had existed for a long time, and those who studies rocks or fossils had come to the idea of changes over time.
 However, in the beginning of the field of geology in the early 19th century, the most common explanation for causes of geological change were that they were the result of sedimentation during the Biblical Flood, rather than slow processes drawn out over millions of years.
 French naturalist Georges Cuvier and his contemporaries believed that the Earth was not recently created (as in Young Earth Creationism), nor had it been around forever.
 They instead believed that there was a vast "prehuman" or antediluvian history.
 Cuvier was not the first to believe in a lengthy but finite age of the Earth, but he was the first to combine this idea with his study of fossils to suggest prehistoric events could be understood through the study of geology and the fossil record.
 Studies on rocks and their stratigraphy continued, including the development of geological maps highlighting the relative ages of regional geologic formations, and it was still believed that the Biblical Flood was a primary explanation for the formation of these features.